 Are you concerned that retirement will force you to pinch pennies?
 That probably isn't the picture you had in mind 30 years ago.
-Lounging on the beach, traveling the world, and spending time with grandchildren is what retirement should look like.
+Lounging on the beach, traveling the world, or spending time with people you love is what retirement should look like.
 If you're concerned about having enough money for retirement, it may be time to consider a retirement budget.

-For those already in retirement, going back and fixing the past so that your retirement is well planned out isn't an option.
-But all is not lost.
-There are still a few levers you can pull today to increase your quality of life on a retirement budget.
+For those already in retirement, there are still a few levers you can pull today to increase your quality of life on a retirement budget.

-When creating a budget, categorize expenses by fixed and variable.
+When creating a budget in retirement, categorize your expenses by fixed and variable.
 Fixed expenses are your mortgage or rent payments, car note, mobile phone, and cable TV.
 These are expenses that do not change each month.
 In other words, you can predict with high accuracy what each expense will be.
 Variable expenses are tougher to track.
 You can often determine a range per month that is spent on variable expenses.
 This will include purchases like groceries, eating at restaurants, and buying clothes.

 While not for everyone, another option that falls under both income and expense adjustments is relocation.
 Moving to a more affordable area comes with its fair share of advantages.

 First, if you're selling a home and have equity, you can pocket that cash for your move.
 This could create a fairly significant cash buffer.
 Plus, if done properly, your move should decrease your overall living expenses while your income remains the same.
 Moving into a more affordable home doesn't have to mean going far away either.
 If living expenses in your current area are already within your retirement budget, you can downsize to a smaller home without having to change towns or states.

 However, there are tax implications on both sides of the coin.
 You could owe taxes on the sale of your existing house if you have a large enough gain.
 Alternatively, there are also tax breaks if you finance part of your new home.